-Why are over the picture lights a less than ideal source of art lighting?
+Why is over the picture lighting a less than ideal source of art lighting?

-Can the actual intensity of light cause paintings to degrade?
+Can the actual intensity of picture lighting cause paintings to degrade?

 Yes it can.
 The term “Lumens per annum” refers to the cumulative intensity of museum art lighting over long periods of exposure that can have deleterious effects on colors and canvases.
 Setting precise levels of illumination intensity for recessed picture lights helps safeguard the preservation of pictures, paintings, and rare documents framed in museums.
 This is difficult to do with picture lighting equipment that offers only two or three settings and little, if any, room for custom adjustment to the piece.

 What is the best alternative, then, to standard over the picture lighting?

 Both private collectors and gallery curators almost unanimously agree that the vest best and safest sources of picture lighting are commercial grade LED art projectors.
 Art projector lights offer the advantages of ultraviolet and infrared filtering and do not mount to the frame.
 This is crucial to museum aesthetic, where classics look much better when there is nothing over the painting to distract the viewer’s eye.
 However, typical art projectors can be very bulky, hard to adjust, and cause severe damage to ceilings even when installed by professionals.
 It is also very hard to adjust lighting levels in some projectors, making it difficult to match lighting intensity precisely to color and form.
 Some projectors also produce a beam that is visible to people standing to the side of the room.
 This does not look good in a refined setting and therefore offers serious drawbacks that disqualify such a device as an ideal source of picture lighting.

 Does the Phantom Contour Projector Truly Resolve All of These Issues?